Using Qt Bridge for Figma

 - When the exporting is done, select OK.

-Qt Bridge for Figma exports everything into a single archive.
-Before importing the design into Qt Design Studio, you have to manually extract the archive.
-Then you can import the .metainfo into a project in Qt Design Studio, as described in Importing 2D Assets.
+Qt Bridge for Figma exports everything into a .qtbridge archive.
+You can import the archive into a project in Qt Design Studio, as described in Importing 2D Assets.

 You can specify export settings in the Home tab and in the Settings tab.